Lamouse/Evolutionary-Creativity/Versions/v_1.2b/READMEv_1.2b.txt

 		- replaced fixed population by dynamic population
 		- the population of the predators only can breed if their numbers are less than half of the population of birds (without that the predators could kill all birs) v_1.2:
-		- implemented sexual breeding for now only the selection of the smallest tail
+		- implemented sexual breeding.
+		- Best candidate selected by the greater tail

 pso_simple: